All Episodes

 If you go to your hairdressing salon, they've got all kinds of licenses and permits and everything up on the wall there now.

-Because you need a permit to do the hair, you need a permit to color uh the hair, uh you need a separate permit if you're also going to do a manicure, you need another permit if you're going to do a pedicure, you need a separate license for disposing of the chemicals you used to colour the hair.
+Because you need a permit to do the hair, you need a permit to color the hair, you need a separate permit if you're also going to do a manicure.

-Over credentialization of American life.
+Over-credentialization of American life.

-And because that's the way we live, we're now telling ourselves, ah, if some guy gets on a plane, it doesn't count, it doesn't count as terrorism unless he's a fully licensed credentialed member of a terrorist organization.
+And because that's the way we live, we're now telling ourselves, ah, if some guy gets on a plane, it doesn't count.

 That's a huge advantage on the KGB.